jumpinjackie/forge-e33-mod/design/BLACK.md

 {2}{B},{T}: Target creature gets -2/-2 until end of turn.
 Sacrifice three Lumina tokens: Destroy target Nevron creature.
 When this creature dies, create a Chroma token.
+---
+Oh, I hear a big Nev coming, they count for double.
+If I kill it quick I can boost my score.
+- Virgile, Expedition 62

 2/2
 ```